 3. Have all first-reports complete the Agenda for the Future.

-4. Discuss the dozen biggest problems and opportunities from perspective of all first-reports.
+4. Discuss the dozen biggest problems and opportunities from the perspective of all first-reports.

-5. If survival mode is required, cut costs immediately where necessary and prudent and in accordance with the Board's short and intermediate term goals.
+5. If survival mode is required, cut costs immediately was necessary and prudent and in accordance with the Board's short and intermediate-term goals.

 7. In addition to this action list, formulate short-term game plan for company, get board approval and communicate plan to key personnel, suppliers, lenders, etc.

-8. Prioritize top ten action items for the whole company and begin implementation.
+8. Prioritize the top ten action items for the whole company and begin implementation.

 10. Within the first week, get current detailed financial statements, itemized payroll, payables and receivables list.